Atlantic Philanthropies

-The Atlantic Philanthropies (AP) was a private foundation created in 1982 by Irish-American businessman Chuck Feeney.
+The Atlantic Philanthropies (AP) was a private foundation created in 1982 by American businessman Chuck Feeney.
 The Atlantic Philanthropies focused its giving on health, social, and politically left-leaning public policy causes in Australia, Bermuda, Ireland, South Africa, the United States and Vietnam.
 It was among the largest foreign charitable donors in each of the countries in which it operated, and was the single largest funder of programs that encouraged the civic engagement of older people and of comprehensive immigration reform in the United States.
 With the single largest advocacy grant ever made by a foundation, the Atlantic Philanthropies committed $27 million to win passage of the Affordable Care Act in the United States.
 About half of the Atlantic Philanthropies' grants were made in donations that allow lobbying.

 The Atlantic Philanthropies commenced a spend-down process in 2012, and planned to fully close down by 2020 after the remaining portion of Feeney's fortune was donated.
 On September 14, 2020, Feeney signed the documents to officially close the nonprofit in an online ceremony that included a congratulatory video message from Bill Gates.

 History

 Irish-American businessman Chuck Feeney established the Atlantic Philanthropies in Bermuda in 1982.
 The organization made its first grant of $7 million that same year to Cornell University.

 Feeney, who co-founded Duty Free Shoppers (DFS), transferred all of his assets and his entire 38.75% ownership stake in DFS to what became the Atlantic Philanthropies in 1984.
 For the first fifteen years of Atlantic's existence, donations were made anonymously, and organizations receiving grants were required to sign contracts agreeing to not reveal the source of their donations.

 Atlantic's charitable giving remained anonymous until 1997, when a business dispute Feeney was involved in forced him to disclose the funding for Atlantic.

 The President and CEO of the Atlantic Philanthropies was Christopher Oechsli as of 2011.
 He was appointed in 2011, succeeding Gara LaMarche.
 Martin O'Brien was appointed Senior Vice President of Programmes shortly thereafter.

-The Atlantic Philanthropies donated over US$8 billion from 1982 to 2020.
+The Atlantic Philanthropies donated over $8 billion from 1982 to 2020.
 The Atlantic Philanthropies was a limited-life foundation (following plans for a spend-down put forward in 2002), which stated it would close its doors upon the successful completion of its task of giving away to charity all of founder Chuck Feeney's fortune (except for $2 million he had set aside decades earlier for the retirement of himself and his wife).
 In 2020, Feeney announced that the foundation had successfully achieved its purpose, and on September 14, 2020, he signed the documents to officially close the nonprofit in an online ceremony.